|

 If you are considering one, this article might help you decide. |

-Breeders |
+BREEDER? |

 It is important to know the breeder of the black bear cub before

-about the cubs and their welfare..
+cubs and their welfare.

 The bad breeders, generally don't pull the cubs from the mother